Accelerating the development of floating wind in Scotland

 The Pentland Floating Offshore Wind Farm (PFOWF) believes in an inclusive approach to developing offshore wind projects, ensuring that both local companies and communities benefit from the opportunities these projects bring.

-The onshore application for planning permission in principle was submitted to The Highland Council in October 2022.
-The application and supporting documentation is available from the the Document Library and The Highland Council’s Consent Portal.
+The onshore application for planning permission in principle was submitted to The Highland Council granted in January 2023.
+The application and supporting documentation are available from our Document Library and The Highland Council’s Consent Portal.

 Environmental Impact Assessment

-A comprehensive Environmental Impact Assessment (EIA) has been undertaken by UK-based, internationally recognised, consultants for the onshore and offshore elements of the project.
-EIA is a process which identifies and assesses the potential significant environmental effects of a project, informs the design of the project from an environmental perspective, and sets out standard industry and additional mitigation measures to eliminate or minimise the project’s effect on the environment.
+A comprehensive Environmental Impact Assessment (EIA) for the onshore and offshore elements of the project was undertaken by UK-based, internationally recognised consultants.
+EIA is a process which identifies and assesses the potential significant environmental effects of a project, informs the project design from an environmental perspective, and sets out standard industry and additional mitigation measures to eliminate or minimise the project’s effect on the environment.

 In order to understand the local environment, potential impact from the development and how the project can reduce and mitigate impacts, the Environmental Impact Assessments included the findings from a range of surveys and studies conducted in the local area.